mAbduqayum/python-workbook/100_conditionals/113_palindrome_3digit/palindrome_3digit.md

 # 3-Digit Palindrome

-Write a program that determines if a 3-digit integer is a palindrome.
+Write a program that determines if a `3-digit` integer is a palindrome.

 ## Task
-- Read a 3-digit integer from the user
+- Read a `3-digit` integer from the user
 - Determine if it's a palindrome (reads the same forwards and backwards)
-- Display "palindrome" or "not palindrome"
+- Display `palindrome` or `not palindrome`

 ## Examples
 **Example 1:**